cshatto/fire-recovery/README.md

 ```

 #### 2. Pull the Image
-If fire-recovery is in a registry (e.g., Docker Hub), pull it:
+fire-recovery Docker is in a registry (e.g., Docker Hub), pull it:
 ```
 docker pull cshatto/fire-recovery:latest
 ```